localstack/localstack-blog.github.io/content/2024-04-11-localstack-neptune-development-with-gv-gremlin-ide/index.md

 ### Installing G.V()

 To install G.V(), head over to the [G.V() website](https://gdotv.com) and download the right executable for your operating system (Windows/macOS/Linux).
-Run the installer and follow the on -screen instructions, and you’ll be ready in just a few clicks.
+Run the installer and follow the on-screen instructions, and you’ll be ready in just a few clicks.

 ### Connecting G.V() to your LocalStack Neptune Database

 On G.V(), click on Add New Database Connection.
 Select LocalStack as the Graph Technology Type.

-Enter localhost.localstack.cloud as the hostname and the port number returned when creating your Neptune instance using the AWS CLI, then click on Test Connection.
+Enter `localhost.localstack.cloud` as the hostname and the port number returned when creating your Neptune instance using the AWS CLI, then click on Test Connection.
 G.V() will make sure it can connect to your LocalStack Neptune Database as expected.

 Once that’s confirmed, you’ll see a message indicating your connection is ready, simply click on Submit.